greenido/app-launch-guide/README.md

 ### The goal
 To combine the concrete product development schedule with an equally concrete business plan and marketing schedule so that nothing is missed.

-The outline below will combine marketing and product deadlines into a single timeline, so that you can plan for both the marketing and product cycle in tandem.
+The outline below will combine marketing and product deadlines into a single time-line, so that you can plan for both the marketing and product cycle in tandem.

-## Who
-I'm [Ido Green](http://ido-green.appspot.com) - currently having fun as Developer Advocate at Google Chrome.
-This repo is a fork from [Adam Wulf's](https://twitter.com/adamwulf) repo.
-He did a great work over there.

 ## Why
 I wanted to take it more to the monetization side of things (which I believe are critical to the success of any startup) and to focus on the web and new wep apps.
 This will be based mostly from lessons learned.